-True, as detailed in my thoughts elsewhere on how to decide when to visit Paris, spring and summer are often (though not always) idyllic periods delivering heavy doses of the capital’s charms, so getting away on day trips isn’t necessarily de rigueur.
+True, as detailed in my thoughts elsewhere on how to decide when to visit Paris, spring and summer are often (though not always) idyllic periods delivering heavy doses of the capital’s charms, so getting outside its walls isn’t necessarily de rigueur.
 On the contrary, many of you will prefer using up all your available time– and hopefully taking advantage of pleasant conditions–to be out and about in the city, memorizing the streets and claiming them for yourself.

-In certain moments, though, even a place like Paris can get under your skin with its touches (or rages?) of urban blight– from that persistent whiff of urine wafting up from the corner next to your hotel, to the sweaty metal poles in the metro you’re obliged to clutch, knowing full well that they’re crawling with enough exotic bacteria to land you on your back with some stomach-churning bug.
+In certain moments, though, even an absurdly gorgeous and interesting place like Paris can get under your skin with its touches (or rages?) of urban blight.
+There’s that persistent whiff of urine wafting up from the corner next to your hotel, and the sweaty metal poles in the metro you’re obliged to clutch, knowing full well that they’re crawling with enough exotic bacteria to land you on your back with some stomach-churning bug.
+It’s no utopia, let’s admit.
+It’s a huge metropolis, and with that comes noise, unpleasant smells, crowds, and other forms of banal big-city flaws.

 Excursion #1: Giverny (Monet’s House and Gardens)